MrShoenel/stab/readme.md

 * You may add images to your articles under [./resource/images/](#) and use the meta-tag *bgimage* to refer to them.

 ## How-to: Publish your blog
-The first step is to build your blog and its content content.
-When you later only edit the contents but not the stab per se, it's enough to only build the content.
+The first step is to build your blog and its content.
+When you later only edit the contents but not **stab** per se, it's enough to only build that.
 * To build everything, run ***[./node_modules/.bin/grunt default](#)*** (where the default-parameter is optional)
 	* Now upload everything from the directory ***[./public/](#)*** to your web-server's document-root, that's it!
 * To only build the content, run ***[./node_modules/.bin/grunt make-content](#)***